haekalyusril1505/simple_rag_pdf/README.md

 # How to run
 Clone this repository, and build the docker images in dockerfile and container using docker-compose.
 Normally the service will be exist on port 8501

+# Demo
+To see how the app works, you can see through this link https://drive.google.com/file/d/1oLHAKXPksVl55P_VdPRt7e6DPEliiNw3/view?usp=sharing